wilfred11/chunking/readme.md

     return [search_results[i] for i in result_indices]
 ```

 As there are multiple ways to do index searching, it would be interesting to adapt the vector search based on the cohere results.

+### LM studio

+LM studio is a good application to serve an LLM locally.